The Ohio Kiwanis Family

 Message from the District Governor

 Welcome to the Ohio District of Kiwanis International website!
-Kiwanis is a global organization of volunteers dedicated to changing the world one child and one community at a time.
+Kiwanis is a global organization of volunteers dedicated to improving the world one child and one community at a time.
 Kiwanis Clubs are found in 80 countries.
-In Ohio, there are over 240 Kiwanis Clubs with over 8,200 members.
+In Ohio, there are over 230 Kiwanis Clubs with nearly 8,000 members.
 Our Kiwanis Clubs perform a variety of service projects that benefit people of all ages.
 Kiwanis primarily focuses on the needs of young children and their mothers.

 Kiwanis International, in conjunction with UNICEF, has pledged to raise US$110 million to change the world for millions of mothers and babies.
 We are working to eliminate maternal/neonatal tetanus.
 Tetanus is a painful and deadly disease, causing extreme sensitivity to light, sound and contact—even preventing the comfort of a mother’s touch.
 The Eliminate Project will change the world for 61 million mothers and babies.

 In Ohio, Kiwanians will focus on the following areas: to improve the member experience in every club; to build, retain and support a growing Kiwanis membership; to perform relevant service with service to children as a priority; and to complete our pledge to the Eliminate Project.
 Service projects that focus on the safety and security of children, and others in need, will be emphasized.